MSLNZ/ls-fringeapp/README.md

     TODO features

     [ ]  able to process red images without green images.
-Issue #1 [ ]  use separate temperatures for air and gauge block Issue #2
+Issue #1 [ ]  use separate temperatures for air and gauge block Issue #2 requires more columns in load [ ]  write out wavelengthd, obliquity, refractive index TODO bugs

-    TODO bugs
     [ ] redo is not working?